 Mr. Mather has been a member of our Board of Directors since March 2018.
 Since October 2019, Mr. Mather has been Managing Director, Head of Life Sciences and Medical Technology Capital Markets at Truist Securities, Inc., (f/k/a Suntrust Robinson Humphrey, Inc.).
-Prior to that, since March 2015, Mr. Mather has been Managing Director, Co-Head of Equity Capital Markets at BTIG, LLC.
+Prior to that, from March 2015 to September 2019, Mr. Mather was Managing Director, Co-Head of Equity Capital Markets at BTIG, LLC.

 From December 2009 to February 2015, he was the Head of Private and Alternative Capital and Co-Head of Equity Capital Markets at Janney Montgomery Scott LLC.
 Between May 2007 and September 2008, Mr. Mather was the head of the Structured Equity Group at Jefferies Group, Inc. (formerly NASDAQ: JEFG).
 Prior to that, Mr. Mather held various senior investment banking positions at Cowen and Company, LLC, including as Co-Head of the Private Equity Group.
 Mr. Mather serves on the board Wentz LLC.
 Mr. Mather also served on the board of Tonix Pharmaceuticals Holding Corp.
-(NASDAQ: TNXP) until February 2019 and The Finance Company of Pennsylvania until September 2018.
+(NASDAQ: TNXP) until February 2019 and The Finance Company of Pennsylvania until June 2017.
 Mr. Mather received a B.A. in History from Brown University and an M.B.A. in Finance from The Wharton School at the University of Pennsylvania.

-We believe Mr. Mather's extensive experience advising life science companies as an investment banker is valuable to our Company and qualifies him to serve as one of our directors.
+We believe Mr. Mather's extensive experience advising life science companies as an investment banker is valuable to the Company and qualifies him to serve as one of our directors.